contanpe/PSCI/Theory Paper.md

 And the shape when an axis of spin is gained:

 ![imagen](https://github.com/user-attachments/assets/feb1ecdb-210a-4ab6-a98a-e826caa42a3f)

-I will now show you an extremely easy way to conceive wave amplitude for the primordial slinky from the pulse:
+I will now show you an extremely easy way to conceive size for the pulse:
 We have 1 meter.
 We multiply this meter by 71428 * 10^-34 s to get the wave speed =

       1m * (71428 * 10^-34 s) = 71428 * 10^-34 m/s